steamship-core/steamship-langchain/README.md

 Have any feedback on this package?
 Or on [Steamship](https://steamship.com) in general?

 We'd love to hear from you.
-Please reach out to: hello@steamship.com, or join us on our [Discord](https://discord.gg/5Vry5ANVwT).
+Please reach out to: hello@steamship.com.